lotrekagency/taiga-sprint-printer/README.md

 ## Install (not available yet)

-🐍 You need `Python 3` to run this program
+🐍 You need `Python3` to run this program

     pip install taiga-sprint-printer